nieldejonghe/rpi-ansible/README.md

 10. Now you can run the playbooks.

 ## pi-setup playbook:
+### This playbook will initialize the pi with the settings you configured in the config.yml file and install docker and docker-compose with pip.
 ### Requirements:

 1. Install the Raspberry Pi Imager on a computer with an SD Card available